OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-140.md

 ## Psalm 140:6

 > I declared to the Lord, “You are my God;
-> Hear, Lord, the sound of my supplications.”
+> Hear, Lord, the sound of my plea.”

 ## Psalm 140:7